 When is Sterile Fill-Finish Required?

 Drug products that are delivered via the parenteral, ophthalmic, inhaled, or otic route present an increased risk of infection or harm because they bypass many of the body’s natural defenses.
 To ensure patient safety, the FDA requires that drug products delivered via these routes be supplied as sterile products.
-This designation includes many complex drug products, including ophthalmic suspensions, sterile injectables, lyophilized powders for injection, and aqueous-based aerosols for inhalation.
+This designation includes many complex drug products, including ophthalmic suspensions, sterile injectables, reconstituted lyophilized powders for injection, and aqueous-based aerosols for inhalation.

-As these complex APIs and formulations become more common, there is an increased need for sterile operations, much of which is being addressed by contract manufacturers (Figure 1).
+As these complex APIs and formulations become more common, there is an increased need for aseptic operations, much of which is being addressed by contract manufacturers (Figure 1).
 In general, there are two ways to manufacture a sterile drug product:

 - Terminal Sterilization: A process that involves filling and sealing product containers under high-quality environmental conditions, then subjecting the product in its final container to a sterilization process such as heat or irradiation.

 - Aseptic Manufacturing and Sterile Fill-Finish: A process in which the drug product, container, and closure are first subjected to sterilization methods separately, as appropriate, and then brought together (aseptic manufacturing).
-Because there is no process to sterilize the product in its final container, it is critical that containers be filled and sealed in an extremely high-quality environment (sterile fill-finish).
+Because there is no process to sterilize the product in its final container, it is critical that containers be filled and sealed in an extremely controlled environment (sterile fill-finish).
 This represents one of the hardest challenges in pharmaceutical manufacturing.

 The FDA has made it clear in multiple guidances that aseptic manufacturing and sterile fill-finish should only be employed when terminal sterilization is not feasible because aseptic processing involves more variables and therefore carries more risk.
 However, as formulations become more complex, a growing number of drug products and containers cannot be terminally sterilized due to degradation or loss of performance when exposed to heat or radiation.